 Research project guide

-The BIOM30003 Research Project Guide contains details of the research projects that are available for prospective BIOM30003 students in the Department of Biochemistry and Molecular Biology.
+The BIOM30003 - Biomedical Sciences Research Project PDF, 3234.69 KB contains details of the research projects that are available for prospective BIOM30003 students in the Department of Biochemistry and Molecular Biology.
 Most projects are supervised by departmental researchers in the University of Melbourne Bio21 Molecular Sciences and Biotechnology Institute.

 What are the entry requirements